Inference for stochastic kinetic models from multiple data sources for joint estimation of infection dynamics from aggregate reports and virological data: Modeling

-To model the relationship between influenza and RSV (henceforward called pathogens 1 and 2 respectively) during a single year, we consider a closed population of size $\Omega$, assumed to be well mixed and homogeneously distributed, where the individuals interacting in a fixed region can make any of $\cal R$ possible transitions.
-The stochastic ``Susceptible-Infected-Recovered'' (SIR) model with two pathogens \citep{kamo2002effect,adams2007influence,Vasco2007} is described by eight compartments corresponding to distinct immunological statuses.
-Denote by $X_{kl}(t)$ the \textit{number of individuals} at time $t$ in immunological status $k\in\{S , I, R\}$ for pathogen 1 and immunological status $l\in\{S, I, R\}$ for pathogen 2.
-We omit the state $ X_ {II}$ from the model because, although simultaneous infection by both viruses is biologically possible, clinical studies have found that the frequency of co-infection with RSV and influenza is usually low \citep{MeskillEtAl2017}.
+To model the relationship between influenza and RSV (henceforward called pathogens 1 and 2, respectively) during a single year, we consider a closed population of size $\Omega $, assumed to be well mixed and homogeneously distributed, where the individuals interacting in a fixed region can make any of $\mathcal{R}$ possible transitions.
+The stochastic ``Susceptible-Infected-Recovered'' (SIR) model with two pathogens (\cite{adams2007influence,kamo2002effect,Vasco2007}) is described by eight compartments, corresponding to distinct immunological statuses.
+Denote by $X_{kl}(t)$ the \textit{number of individuals} at time $t$ in immunological status $k\in \{S , I, R\}$ for pathogen 1 and immunological status $l\in \{S, I, R\}$ for pathogen 2.
+We omit the state $ X_{\mathrm{II}}$ from the model because, although simultaneous infection by both viruses is biologically possible, clinical studies have found that the frequency of coinfection with RSV and influenza is usually low (\cite{MeskillEtAl2017}).
+A graphical representation of this model is provided in Figure~\ref{fig:model1}.